cgrady3/Haggle-Haus/README.md

 ## Using Haggle-Haus

-With Haggle-Haus, the User can look though a vast database of available items and post his/her own items to trade.
+With Haggle-Haus, the User can look though a vast database of available items and post their own items to trade.

 ## Built With